Repeat after me: “My time is precious and I will do whatever I can to preserve it.”

 1. Plan your outfits in advance

 Outfit planning can be just as annoying as meal planning to me.
 Yet, I recognize that it can be a serious time saver.
 Spending 20 minutes on Sunday night picking out your clothes for the week is worth it if it means you’re not spending ten minutes every morning trying to figure out what to wear.
 Plus, if you’re anything like me, failure to plan usually results in clothes tossed everywhere and spending time cleaning it all.
 It helps if you have a cute clothing organizer like this when to make planning outfits for the week even more visually pleasing.

 2. Spend ten minutes a day cleaning

 I know most people would rather not spend their time cleaning.
 I certainly don’t.
 But I’ve found that the tidiest people spend a little time everyday putting things in it’s place so you don’t end up spending a whole weekend doing something you can’t stand – cleaning a messy home.
 Wiping down the countertops at the end of the day, hanging up your coat and spraying your bathtub after each shower goes a long way when trying to find more free time.
 What helps me is having a decorative “catch all” basket to toss items in and easy to transport it into it’s home.
 We recently purchased a “catch all” for shoes and toys.
 I love this decorative woven basket perfect for tossing miscellaneous items for easy cleaning.

 3. Have your groceries delivered or utilize ShopRite from Home

 So this one does cost a bit of money, but I’m always so happy when I do it.
 Grocery shopping is such a tedious task.
 It’s not enjoyable walking up and down aisles searching for food.
 So instead, I do my grocery shopping online and pay an additionally fee for someone to pick up my groceries for me and bring it to my car.
-I save time not having to walk around the aisles, and I don’t ever forget an item since I’m doing the list an shopping from the comfort of my home.
+I save time not having to walk around the aisles, and I don’t ever forget an item since I’m doing the list and shopping from the comfort of my home.
 Plus, sometimes I end up saving money even with the fee.
 It eliminates the temptation to buy things I don’t need.

 4. Meal plan for the week or month ahead